motacola/PandocPro/README.md

 npm run gui:build  # produces DMG + ZIP bundles in gui/release/
 ```

-The GUI now ships with a TipTap-based editor, watch controls are on deck, and onboarding wizards are planned so non-technical teammates never have to see raw Markdown or the terminal.
+The GUI now ships with a TipTap-based editor, watch controls, and an environment checklist so teammates never have to touch the terminal once setup is complete.
+Onboarding wizards remain on the roadmap.

 ---